by Albert Camus

 - Meursault awakens at dawn.
 The caretaker ushers all the others out, and one by one they shake Meursault's hand.

 - Meursault has more coffee (he's good at that) and goes to sign papers at the director’s office.
 He is offered one last chance to look at his mother's body, but declines.

-- The director informs him that Thomas Perez, Madame Meursault’s boyfriend at the home, will also be attending the funeral.
-Meursault is all "My mom had a boyfriend?" and we’re all, "Rock on, Lady Meursault."
+- The director informs him that Thomas Perez, Madame Meursault's boyfriend at the home, will also be attending the funeral.
+Meursault thinks, "My mom had a boyfriend?"
+(We think, "Get it, Lady Meursault.")

 - The sun's heat gets oppressive (weather watch!).
 Perez is lagging behind, presumably because he's elderly and can't move too fast, and he has to take shortcuts to catch up.

 - The procession finally arrives at the burial site in the village.
 Everything is so hot and happens so fast that Meursault loses interest (!).
 All he remembers is the sun, Perez fainting, the earth spilling over the casket, and his joy when he greets the bus that is to take him home to bed in Algiers.